Market Update July 2017

-We held a recent client seminar on opportunities in the property market and judging by the level of interest in the event and in the lively discussion which followed the formal presentations, property as an investment opportunity is as attractive as it has ever been for Irish pension funds and private investors.
-As a house, we remain fans of property on a 3-5 year view and we see it as a core asset in most portfolios.
+Our view on this asset class is undimmed and we remain fans of property on a 3-5 year view.
+We see it as a core asset in most portfolios.
 Income can be a great compensation in volatile times and property is still one of the best sources of reliable income available.
-Investors need to be cautious about geared investments, as the next couple of years could see banks coming under balance sheet pressure and looking to force asset disposals in some cases.
+Investors need to be cautious about geared investments, as the next couple of years could see banks coming under balance sheet pressure and look to force asset disposals in some cases.
 The domestic market still looks to offer good value but the same underlying value arguments apply to many international property markets also.
 Problems around liquidity and diversification must always be taken into account when investing in property but need not be a serious concern for longer term investors.
 In addition there is now a wide range of stock market listed real estate investment trusts offering exposure to diversified real estate assets combined with good liquidity.

 Gold and Oil